rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 ### Delivery/Execution

 ```
-🚢 Are we moving ahead in the right way
+🚢 Are we moving ahead in the right way as a team
 ```

 *(multiple choice starting from "Strongly Disagree" to "Strongly Agree")*